 I have been doing genealogy research for myself and others since the mid-1970s.
 While the advent of the internet has greatly improved accessibility to many records, there are still many more that can only be accessed in person.

 Knowing where to look and what records are available are part of my skillset.
 I deepened that skillset by going through the accreditation process through ICAPGen℠ as mentioned on My Genealogy Path.
-I became accredited in February of 2023.
+I became accredited in February 2023.

 Genealogical Research Institute of Pittsburgh (GRIP)